kstenerud/concise-encoding/cbe-specification.md

 #### Custom Type (Text Encoding)

-Custom text types are encoded with the type 0x94.
+Custom text types are encoded as UTF-8 strings representing the data, with the type 0x94.
 The length is in octets, NOT characters.

 **Example**: